-Students who are late to school or class or do not report to their assigned area in a timely manner or leave their assigned area without the permission of their assigned instructor or an MSB administrator are considered tardy.
+Students are considered tardy when they are not where they are supposed to be at a given time.
+Students who are late to school, class or do not report to their assigned area (dorm or activity) in a timely manner or leave their assigned area without the permission of their assigned staff or an MSB administrator are considered tardy.
 Students who are tardy in arriving to school or need to leave school before the end of the school day must check in at the Education Office before reporting to class.

-First Offense: Not Applicable Second Offense: Not Applicable Repeat Offense: Not Applicable
+First Offense: Student Conference

+Second Offense: Parent/Guardian Conference

+Repeat Offense: Dorm Restriction